faadias/ezdb/README.md

 ## Transactions

 I will not go into details about transactions.
 If you are used to databases, you know how they work.
-Put simply, a transaction is a group of commands that garantees that all of them will be persisted in the database: they either succeed together or fail together.
+Put simply, a transaction is a group of commands garanteed to be ENTIRELY persisted in the database or NOT AT ALL: they either succeed together or fail together.

-This is exactly what happens, as mentioned earlier, when you pass an array to insert, update or delete methods.
-The difference here is that you can now combine those calls:
+This is exactly what happens, as mentioned earlier, when you pass an array to the insert, update or delete methods.
+The difference here is that you can now combine those calls and use different tables:

-	database.table("person")
-	.transaction()
-		.insert([
+	database.transaction()
+		.insert("person", [
 			{ id : 900, firstname : "Benjamin", lastname : "Simpson", age : 40, gender : "M"},
 			{ id : 901, firstname : "Alice"   , lastname : "Simpson", age : 38, gender : "F"}
 		])
-		.update({ id : 121, firstname : "Grace", lastname : "Minitz" , age : 28, gender : "F" }) //Grace was deleted in ou "advanced deletes" section... this update will recreate her in the table
+		.update("person", { id : 121, firstname : "Grace", lastname : "Minitz" , age : 28, gender : "F" }) //Grace was deleted in our "advanced deletes" section... this update will recreate her in the table
-		.delete(562) //deletes the record with key 562 (Mary Kovacs) .commit()
+		.delete("person", 562) //deletes the record with key 562 (Mary Kovacs) .insert("email", [
+			{ email : "ben.simpsone@domain.com", person_id : 900 },
+			{ email : "alice.simpsone@domain.com", person_id : 901 }
+		])
+		.commit()
 		.then(function(output) {
 			console.log(output);